Back to District of Columbia

 What This Bill Does

-• Requires the Mayor to identify five secondary educational institutions in DC that had a truancy rate greater than 50% during the 2023-2024 school year.
+• Requires the Mayor to pick five secondary schools that had more than 50% truancy rates during the 2023-2024 school year.

-• Directs these identified schools to refer students aged 14 through 17 who have missed 15 unexcused full days of school within one school year to DHS no later than two school days after the accrual of absences.
+• Mandates these schools to refer students aged 14 through 17 with 15 unexcused full-day absences to the Department of Human Services within two school days.

-• Requires DHS to publish a preliminary report by March 31, 2025 and a final report by August 15, 2025 detailing interventions provided, reasons for unexcused absences, common services used, and outcomes compared to previous years.
+• Orders the Department of Human Services to publish a preliminary report by March 31, 2025, and a final report by August 15, 2025.

 Who It Names or Affects

-• The Department of Human Services (DHS) which will provide interventions and report on their effectiveness.
+• The Department of Human Services, which provides interventions and tracks student outcomes.

 Terms To Know